gilbox/cut-release/README.md

 # fork info

-This is a fork of `cut-release` it includes all the features of cut-release except that when it creates a git tag instead of tagging with just the version, it tags with
+This is a fork of `cut-release` it includes all the features of cut-release except that **it always assumes you're in a git repo** and when it creates a git tag instead of tagging with just the version, it tags with

     <package-name>@<version>